-A private, all-inclusive luxury African safari with NndeeAfrika starts from around USD 8,000 per person.
+A private, bespoke luxury African safari with NndeeAfrika starts from around USD 12,000 per person.
 But the honest answer to “how much does a safari cost” is: it depends.
 Here is exactly what shapes the price so you can plan with confidence.
+Still weighing the premium?
+Read our honest answer on whether a luxury safari is worth it.

 What’s included